 Introduction

 In order to make the College more sustainable, we have been looking to understand the current position of the College's emissions and what actions might be taken to reduce these.
-As a starting point, the College is looking to implement a programme of works with the aim of hitting Net Carbon Zero by 2038.

-Clare College has carried out two related studies on the College’s carbon footprint and how to reach Net Zero.
+Clare College has carried out two related detailed studies on the College’s carbon footprint and how to reach Net Zero.

 - Firstly, a College sponsored fourth year engineering project to summarise the College’s carbon footprint and make recommendations on how to reduce this.